 No sooner had my mother been laid to rest, of which both her death and funeral I missed, than my father, who had been on a non-stop binge since she died, possibly before, hastily left the care of my older and younger brothers in the hands of others, with each being sent their separate ways to relatives or guardians.
 Then, without even waiting to see if his haze-fueled plans would be remotely successful he basically disappeared into the hinterlands for several years heavy into alcohol.
 My older brother went to live with my grandmother's brother and his family in some small town in the lower reaches of the mountains near Fresno, California.
 My younger brother went to live with my father's father's brother's son and his wife down along the California-Mexican border.

-However, between the time I left Pennsylvania but before I went to live with the flower shop people, I stayed with my grandmother on my mother's side for a while.
-She took me to see her only remaining child, my mother's sister.
-At the end of one of thoses days together, as recounted in the Last American Darshan, the following happened:
+After my return, that is, between the time I left Winslow but before I went to live with the flower shop people to be discussed later, I stayed with my grandmother on my mother's side for awhile.
+She took me to see her only remaining child, my mother's younger sister.
+At the end of one of those days together, as recounted in the Last American Darshan, the following happened: